Unity-Technologies/ml-agents/docs/Background-TensorFlow.md

 these hyperparameters can require a few iterations.
 Consequently, we leverage a visualization tool within TensorFlow called [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
-It allows the visualization of certain Agent attributes (e.g. reward) throughout training which can be helpful in both building intuitions for the different hyperparameters and setting the optimal values for your Unity environment.
+It allows the visualization of certain agent attributes (e.g. reward) throughout training which can be helpful in both building intuitions for the different hyperparameters and setting the optimal values for your Unity environment.
 We provide more details on setting the hyperparameters in later parts of the